Graduate Student Unionization

 The Graduate School and the Provost's Office have provided an informational resource in regards to graduate student unionization.
 Find out more about the University's position, facts about graduate education, and unionization FAQs.

 - Steps to Graduation provides a timeline with the appropriate academic forms needed to complete the steps along your way to a degree

-- NEW!
-Intra-Term/End of Term Graduation Processing
+- Intra-Term/End of Term Graduation Processing

 - Travel Grants

 Resources for Graduate Student Academic and Personal Concerns

 Students looking for assistance with concerns, ranging from program specific questions and processes to mental health and wellbeing as well as academic support, should begin with the chart of Graduate Student Academic and Personal Concerns (APC chart).
 The APC chart takes students through the process of identifying and contacting resources, based on their unique situations.

 Graduate Student Initiatives